How to grow dogwood

 Where to plant dogwood

 With such a wide range of trees and shrubs in the cornus genus, the requirements for each can be slightly different.
-As a general rule, those grown for their winter stems do best in a damp soil, such as at the edge of a pond.
+As a general rule, those grown for their winter stems, such as Cornus alba, do best in a damp soil, such as at the edge of a pond.
 Full sun is preferred as this leads to brighter winter stems.

 Cornus mas, grown for its winter flowers, prefers a neutral to acid soil in a position of full sun.
 A sheltered spot is preferable.
 Another cornus that enjoys an acid soil is the low-growing Cornus canadensis (creeping dogwood).